dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="show_ds.png" >}}

 The transformations are applied on-the-fly.
-So each run on the snippet produces different results.
+So each run on, the snippet produces slightly different results.

 #### 🗝️ Choosing library, model, and backbone